Drunk-in-a-Cornfield/iowa-fcst/README.txt

 catch up.
 In testing, the server appears to perform decently well with up to five concurrent users.

+NOTE: The UI uses libraries made available by CDN and thus requires access to the internet.

 - Enter the root directory and run: docker-compose up
   - You may observe the docker logs to identify when the application is available